ZhengdaoZhang/my-study/english/README.md

 L: People say we never forget.
 Say, do you still have a bike?
 Would you like to go cycling with me one of these days?
 J: Sure, I'd love to.
 Let's see what we can do next week.
 L: Ok, it's a bike date, then.

+### Dialogue 3: The collector

+J: Hey, I noticed you have a huge collection of action figures on that shelf behind you.
+Are you a collector?
+S: You bet!
+I love action figures.
+J: That's awesome!
+What kind of figures are you most interested in?
+S: I like sci-fi and fantasy, mostly.
+You can find everything here, from Star Wars to Lord of the Rings.
+J: That's cool.
+How long have you been into collecting?
+S: I've been a collector since I was 8 or 9 years old.
+It all started when I got my first action figure at a comic convention.
+J: I didn't know you were interested in this.
+S: Are you kidding?
+I go to at least one convention every year.
+It's the best moment of the year for me!